tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 ### <a name='Description'></a>Description

+Simulate a game of *Car Wars 6e* using human-defined car build configurations and bot player rules requires several tangential capabilities.
+This cross-platform command-line interface (CLI) console application started out small and many of the required components are present as *commands* in the console application.
+Independent of the simulator, some of these commands are quite useful.

-This is a simple beta version with limited functionality.
-The command line interface tries to be user-friendly, but was originally intended for just me.
-Some commands output pretty pictures (e.g., `render` and `build`).
+This app is a beta version with limited functionality.
+The command line interface tries to be user-friendly, although originally intended for just me.
+Each command has its own help documentation.
+Some commands can output pretty pictures (e.g., `render` and `build`), so try them!

-Highlights are currently the construction of builds with the `build` command.
-Rules limit available cards to valid options while the constructing builds; however, incomplete and extreme builds are possible.
+The construction of builds with the `build` command is a current highlight.
+The pool of available cards when constructing builds is limited by the valid option rules; however, incomplete and extreme builds remain possible.

 In their simplest form, builds are represented by a **TCWB** code (e.g., `tcwb4554xxxx264a734br11z`).
 For convenience, codes persist to `*.tcwb` files, which are plain text files containing additional human-readable information about the build.
 (The files can be opened by your preferred text editor.)
 These build definitions are a keystone to running single-game and Monte Carlo simulations.

-- Use the `-i` option for interactive builds (e.g., `cwsim build -i`).
+- Use the `-i` option for interactive builds in the command line interface (e.g., `cwsim build -i`).

-- Auto-generated builds `-g` have many options, but are mostly an experiment for a future idea.
+- Auto-generated builds `-g` have many options.
     - When using this option, be sure to explore the ability to apply weights to groups of cards.
+    - This was an experiment to generate diverse inputs for simulator runs, but it could be useful by itself.

-- For example, **TCWB** builds can be constructed manually or automatically-generated and saved in text-based files or images of your creation.
+- **TCWB** builds can be constructed manually or automatically-generated and your creation can be saved in text-based files or images.

   ![Example of random build](/img/cw-sim/random-build-example.png)

-- The **TCWB** car configuration build codes can be shared with others.
+- The **TCWB** car configuration builds are decentralized codes that can be easily shared and loaded by others.

-The `cards` command is useful for build planning.
+The `cards` command is useful for build planning, since it searches cards by several properties and displays text or renders image files.

 - Explore the options with `cwsim cards --help`.